iway1/react-ts-form/README.md

 ## TypeSafe Props

-Based on your component mapping, `react-ts-form` knows which field should receive which props:
+Based on your component mapping, `@ts-react/form` knows which field should receive which props:

 ```tsx
 const mapping = [